 The letter isn’t actually for him.
 It’s for you.
 Don’t fuel it with hate or anger.
 Instead, allow forgiveness.
 Because forgiveness means you are letting go.
 You’re no longer holding onto the past.
 You’re accepting what happened, freeing yourself and moving on.
 After all,

 ‘You can’t expect to have a sweet life if you’re bitter…’

 Once you’ve written the letter, pop it in a box, rip it to shreds or even burn it – whatever sits best with you.
 This will be like the last goodbye.
 The end of that chapter and the willingness to embrace the next one with optimism.
-Just keep the Relationship Inventory handy for now, because we’re going to do a little more with it in my next blog post, when you’re ready.
-Be sure to subscribe to my blog to be notified of this.
+For more Breakup Coaching, click here.

 But well done for making such a huge step forward!